This is the team’s playbook, your playbook.

 - Review engineering and refactoring tasks.
 Pull stories into the Backlog based on what the designers and developers believe is appropriate given the previously stated product design and bug tasks

-- Re-sort the entire Backlog according to priority
+- Ask the Product Owner to re-sort the entire Backlog according to priorities

 The task management system is the canonical repository for plans.
 When things are only said on the phone, in person, in emails that don't include the whole group, or in one-on-one chats, information gets lost, forgotten, or misinterpreted.
 The problems expand when someone joins or leaves the project.